ljinstat/Emergency-visits-analyses/README.md

 Finally, three models are proposed to forecast emergency visits: a benchmark (mean visits per 6 hours), a linear regression and Sarima model.

-* This project is confidential, so no graphic or data is presented in this repository.
+* This project is confidential, so no graph or data is presented in this repository.